jannisborn/covid19_ultrasound/data/README.md

       - https://thepocusatlas.com
       - https://radiopaedia.org/
       - https://grepmed.com

-- *Note*: We are mostly looking for *healthy* lung recordings (at the moment we have *more* data for COVID than for healthy lungs)
+- We are mostly looking for *healthy* lung recordings (at the moment we have *more* data for COVID than for healthy lungs)
-- Open issues in this repository and paste links to publications (please check [here TODO]() before whether the data is already in the dataset)

 ## Collect Data from Butterfly